 Large items are by nature hard to understand, estimate, and reliably deliver.

-Have small items that are steps to deliver the big ideas, so the Development Team can master their understanding of each small item individually.
+Break work down into Small Items that are steps to deliver the big ideas, so the Development Team can master their understanding of each small item individually.
 Large items cloud understanding of important details, and misunderstanding causes surprises.
 The team can reduce schedule surprises by administering and working on Small Items.

 A small item is a Product Backlog Item (PBI) or Sprint Backlog Item (SBI) the Development Team can easily understand and quickly (in the case of PBI) take to Done.
-“Quickly” for an SBI means within two days of work from start to Done; the time frame is arbitrary and depends on your planning horizon but for sound implementation of this pattern, two days is the maximum.
-Though we strongly recommend using relative estimation (see Estimation Points) for PBIs, rather than time-based estimation, a Development Team will develop a “feel” for what they can achieve in a given time frame; setting the two-day limit taps into that experience.
+“Quickly” for an SBI means within two days of work from start to Done; the time frame is arbitrary and depends on your planning horizon but for sound implementation of this pattern, two days is a recommended maximum.
+Though we strongly recommend using relative estimation (see Estimation Points) for PBIs, rather than time-based estimation, a Development Team will develop a feel for what they can achieve in a given time frame; setting the two-day limit taps into that experience.

 Breaking items down helps us understand dependencies between items.
 For example, if you have two items that depend on each other, you can decompose each into smaller items that break the circular dependency.
 This can give the Product Owner more freedom in ordering the Product Backlog, and can allow more flexible ordering of SBIs in a Sprint.